Iran sees nuclear deal implementation starting by early January

 Asked when Iran would stop its higher-grade enrichment, Najafi said: "We need first to have a meeting for coordination and as soon as we agree on a date we will start implementing the measures agreed by Iran."

-Iran says the nuclear programme is a peaceful energy project but the United States and its allies suspect it has been aimed at developing the capability to make nuclear arms.
+Iran says the nuclear program is a peaceful energy project but the United States and its allies suspect it has been aimed at developing the capability to make nuclear arms.

 "TROUBLING CONCLUSIONS"